j5s/bin2src/README.md

   languages.
 Without this flag, it will generate an array of `unsigned char` bytes, but with the hexadecimal flag, it will embed the bytes as a string (`char *`).

+* All the tests was made (until now) with Windows 10 Pro (2004) and to execute the alpha release maybe you have to install the latest [MSVC runtime][4].

 <a name="license"></a>
 ## License